 9. Phone Numbers in Different Formats

-Phone numbers are often used to identify duplicate contacts and duplicate organizations in CRMs.
+Phone numbers are often used to identify duplicate contacts and duplicate accounts in CRMs.

 It makes sense.
 A contact with two duplicate records would be likely to have entered the same phone number for both.
 Additionally, organizations are unlikely to change their mainline phone numbers often, so that can serve as a reliable field for duplicate detection.